-- Beat in milk, eggs, banana, maple syrup, and vanilla extract.
-Add in the strawberries last.
-You can also add in chocolate chips if you are using them.
+- Beat in milk, eggs, 1 banana, maple syrup, and vanilla extract.
+Add in strawberries and chocolate chips, reserving some for topping.

 - Pour batter inside the dish, adding a final layer of strawberries and sliced bananas on top.
-Sprinkle brown sugar on top.
+Sprinkle with brown sugar

-- Bake for 30-35 minutes, until oatmeal bake is tender and moisture has been absorbed.
+- Bake for 30-35 minutes, until the oatmeal is tender and moisture has been absorbed.